stanrocks/rsschool-cv/cv.md

 Brief Self-Introduction (your goals and priorities, emphasize your strengths, describe your work experience if applicable, or your desire to learn and acquire new skills)

 ## Skills
-(programming languages, frameworks, methodologies, version control systems, and development tools you are proficient in)

 * Frontend Development: JavaScript, TypeScript, React.js, Next.js, Redux Toolkit, Node.js, HTML, CSS, SASS, Tailwind, Git, Github, Chrome DevTools, Figma
 * System Administration
 * PLC / SCADA Programming

 ## Code Examples

 ```
 /**
  * Returns the sum of the digits of a given number.